zencart/documentation/content/user/products/downloadable.md

     - Plain Text Zip
     - etc.

-3. Go to **Attributes Controller** and find the Product Add the Attribute as:
+3. Go to **Attributes Controller** and find the Product.
+Add the Attribute as:

-1. Option Name: Download
+    Option Name: Download
     Option Value: MS Word Zip
     Sort Order: 10
     Filename: (enter name of file you uploaded to the  `/download` folder)

-2. Option Name: Download
+    Option Name: Download
     Option Value: Note Pad Zip
     Sort Order: 20
     Filename: (enter name of file you uploaded to the  `/download` folder)

+Then at the bottom of the screen, set the fields:

+- `Filename:` - name of the zip file
+- `Expiry days` - how many days the download should be available for
+- `Maximum download count:` - the number of downloads that are permitted

 Now when shopping, the customer can choose the format.
 Depending on your downloads you will want to adjust how you configure things.